Tatras to Tokaj

 - Transfer of luggage from hotel to hotel

-- Route description and set of detailed maps
+- Route description and detailed cycling map

 Not included in the price: Travel to Krakow (and back from Budapest), train ticket Tokaj - Budapest entry fees, private payments such as other meals, drinks and tips.